AdrianKrezel/TrainingTasks/Java/Task2/README.md

-#Task2: Max square in array
+# Task2: Max square in array
-The program, that returns the max squared value from input array values
+The method, that returns the max squared value from input array values